ruffle-rs/ruffle/web/README.md

 Follow the instructions to [install Node.js](https://nodejs.org/) on your machine.

-We recommend using the currently active LTS 16, but we do also run tests with maintenance LTS 14.
+We recommend using the currently active LTS 16, other versions are not tested.

 Note that npm 7 or newer is required.
 It should come bundled with Node.js 15 or newer, but can be upgraded with older Node.js versions using `npm install -g npm` as root/Administrator.